How to Grow Luffas

 Once they are clean and seed free, you can let them dry and store them in a dust free location.
 They will last for years.
 The first time we grew luffa gourds, we had three vines and ended up with almost 100 luffas.
 It was great fun and we use them for many uses.

-I have seen many homemade soaps online that contain luffa as well.
-They would be awesome to use in your homemade soaps.
+I have seen homemade soaps online that contain luffa as well.
 Luffas are great for washing the car or scrubbing dishes as well.
 The possibilities are endless.
 Click here to see more ways to use the luffas you grow.

 Growing luffas is a unique and interesting experience.
 The kids loved taking them home to their parents and we also did a Mom’s pampering party with them.
 Check out some of our Mom’s Night Out parties here.
 I have given them as gifts to many different people as well.